futrdesigns/futrlr-npc-interactions/README.md

 ## Installation

-1. Download the resource folder and name it `lunar_npc`.
+1. Download the resource
 2. Place the folder inside your server’s `resources` directory.
    ```
-   resources/lunar_npc
+   resources/[scripts] or [stanadlone]/futrlr-npc-interactions
    ```

 3. Add the resource to your server configuration file (`server.cfg`):
    ```
-   ensure lunar_npc
+   ensure futrlr-npc-interactions
    ```

 4. Open `config.lua` and configure the following options: